My Le's Beauty College

 Frequently Asked Questions about My Le's Beauty College

-How affordable is My Le's Beauty College?
+How much does it cost to attend My Le's Beauty College?

 What is the graduation rate at My Le's Beauty College?